 4. Complete the fields as desired.

 Any field with an asterisk symbol is required.

-Figure 9.16: The Name field is the only required field (Source: Advisicon) (09-16-nameFieldIsTheOnlyRequiredFieldHere.tif)
+The example below illustrates the required field.
+Remember if you make a field required, it will have to be filled out.
+In many instances, especially early on, the information may not be known, so take that into consideration.

+Figure 9.16 Name Field Is the Only Required Field (09-16-nameFieldIsTheOnlyRequiredFieldHere.tif)[AU: insert text ref. to figure]

+Source: Advisicon

 5. Click Save.